ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled only for revisions r0p0 and r1p0, it is fixed in r1p1.

+-  ``ERRATA_V1_1925756``: This applies errata 1925756 workaround to Neoverse-V1
+   CPU.
+This needs to be enabled for r0p0, r1p0, and r1p1, it is still open.

 -  ``ERRATA_V1_1940577``: This applies errata 1940577 workaround to Neoverse-V1
    CPU.
 This needs to be enabled only for revision r1p0 and r1p1 of the CPU.